 Robyn Dawson | 19th July 2019

-Many of us choose to take up paddle boarding to find that sense of freedom and peacefulness that comes from being out on the water and exploring your surroundings.
+Many Americans choose to take up paddle boarding to find that sense of freedom and peacefulness that comes from being out on the water and exploring your surroundings.
 So, if you have access to a SUP and you like to have a good old stretch to de-stress then you should give paddle board yoga a try!

 That said, yoga on a SUP is not about challenging yourself to make it as hard as possible.
 It is about creating the space to look around and enjoy the environment you’re in.